Gladiator (2000 film)

-Gladiator is a 2000 epic historical action drama directed by Ridley Scott and written by David Franzoni, John Logan, and William Nicholson from a story by Franzoni.
+Gladiator is a 2000 epic action adventure drama film (Note: Attributed to multiple references:) directed by Ridley Scott and written by David Franzoni, John Logan, and William Nicholson from a story by Franzoni.
 It stars Russell Crowe, Joaquin Phoenix, Connie Nielsen, Oliver Reed, Derek Jacobi, Djimon Hounsou, and Richard Harris.
 Crowe portrays Maximus Decimus Meridius, a Roman general who is betrayed when Commodus, the ambitious son of Emperor Marcus Aurelius, murders his father and seizes the throne.
-Reduced to slavery, Maximus becomes a gladiator and rises through the ranks of the arena, determined to avenge the murders of his family and the emperor.
+Reduced to a slave, Maximus becomes a gladiator and rises through the ranks of the arena, determined to avenge the murders of his family and the emperor.

 The screenplay, initially written by Franzoni, was inspired by the 1958 Daniel P. Mannix novel Those About to Die.
 The script was acquired by DreamWorks Pictures, and Scott signed on to direct the film.
 Principal photography began in January 1999 and wrapped in May of that year.
 Production was complicated by the script being rewritten multiple times and by the death of Oliver Reed before production was finished.

 Gladiator had its world premiere in Los Angeles, California, on May 1, 2000.
-The film was released in the United States on May 5, 2000, by DreamWorks and internationally on May 12, 2000, by Universal Pictures.
+The film was released in the United States on May 5, 2000 by DreamWorks Distribution LLC, and internationally on May 12, 2000, by Universal Pictures through United International Pictures.
 The film grossed worldwide, becoming the second-highest-grossing film of 2000, and won five Academy Awards, including Best Picture and Best Actor for Crowe.
-It received favorable reviews upon release, and is considered one of the best and most influential films of the 21st century.
-A sequel, Gladiator II, was released in November 2024.
+A sequel, Gladiator II, was released in 2024.